 - Older people are also at increased risk because their skin cannot synthesise vitamin D efficiently, they are likely to spend more time indoors and may not have enough dietary vitamin D

 - Everyone over one year of age should take a supplement of 10mcg (400 iu) vitamin D per day, and especially all pregnant and breastfeeding women

 - As a precaution, breastfed babies from birth up to a year old should also be given a daily supplement of 8.5-10 mcg vitamin D

 - Formula fed babies don’t need to take a supplement as long as they are having 500 ml or more of formula milk each day.
 That’s because vitamin D is already added to the formula

-- Vitamin D supplements can be purchased from your local pharmacy
+- Vitamin D supplements can be purchased from your local pharmacy or supermarket

 There’s no evidence that taking vitamin D supplements at these doses, on top of the vitamin D you get from your diet, is harmful.

 Healthy Start infant vitamins are offered in the form of drops, with a daily dose of 5 drops per day – and should be used on a daily basis for maximum effectiveness.

 The drops are supplied in a 10ml bottle containing eight weeks’ supply.
 The shelf life is ten months.

 Each daily dose of 5 drops contains 10 microgrammes of vitamin D, in line with Government recommendations.